 - Butcher Paper

 - Oven mitt that can withstand high temperatures

 Once you’ve gathered all the necessary supplies for dye-sublimation printing, use a mug heat press machine or Cricut easy press to print a high-quality image on your ceramic mug.
 This guide will let you know the sublimation process using both heat press and Cricut easy press.

 1. Choose a suitable mug

-Select the mug of suitable size and make sure that it is poly-coated.
+Select a mug of suitable size and make sure that it is poly-coated.
 Using a lint roller, clean the cup.
 Any lint or dust particles can sublimate and leave marks on the cup.

-Keep in mind that the average 10 or 11oz cup is 39.5 inches tall when picking the size of your sublimation graphics (3 inches high, nine wide).
+Remember that the average 10 or 11-oz cup is 39.5 inches tall when picking the size of your sublimation graphics (3 inches high, nine wide).
 Also, while printing complete bleed over the top and bottom edges of the cup is possible, safe mugs include a tapper that can make this challenging to transfer.

 If you’re printing on tapered ceramic mugs (at the top or bottom), you should print around 14 inches away from the top and bottom edges.

-You may use the following tools to create your own graphic:
+You may use the following software to create your graphic: